iGardening Logo Large Transparent Background

 Ivy plants like Hedera helix Glacier are excellent climbing plants for various garden uses.
 They self-cling to surfaces without requiring extra support, making them low-maintenance.

-This hardy climber grows well in a range of soils and tolerates both sunny and shady spots.
+This hardy climber grows well in various soils and tolerates sunny and shady spots.
 Its fast-growing nature ensures quick coverage, while the variegated foliage adds visual appeal.
 Whether used to cover walls or as a backdrop for clematis or other flowering plants, it’s a versatile choice.

 How to Plant Hedera Helix Glacier in Well-Drained Soil